How To Cook A Pork Loin On The Grill

 During the resting period, the internal temperature of the pork loin will rise by a few degrees, known as carryover cooking.
 Aim for a resting time of about 10-15 minutes, which is sufficient for the pork loin to become more tender and juicy.
 However, if you prefer your meat slightly more well-done, you can adjust the resting time accordingly.

-See also How To Grill Chicken Breast
+See also How To Work Power Smokeless Grill

 Slicing and Serving